misterorion/misterorion.com/content/grimoire/powershell-ecs.md

 ---
-title: "Check Bottlerocket AMI with Lambda"
+title: "Check Bottlerocket AMI with PowerShell"
-excerpt: ""
+excerpt: "Use Lambda for bonus points"
-tags: ["Powershell","AWS","Lambda"]
+tags: ["AWS","Lambda", "PowerShell"]
 ---

 Simple Lambda function to check your launch template AMI against the latest Bottlerocket AMI and publish an SNS topic if a new AMI exists.